epinowcast/epinowcast/README.md

 )
 ```

-Note as the process model is parameterised as a growth rate a random
+Note that because the process model is parameterised as a growth rate, a
-effect (i.e. `(1 | day)`) is equivalent to a random walk on the log
+random effect (i.e. `(1 | day)`) is equivalent to a random walk on the
-scale.
+log scale.
 Here, we are defining a random effect as,

 $$ \text{day} \sim \mathcal{Normal}(0, \sigma) $$
 $$ \sigma \sim \mathcal{Half-Normal}(0, 1).$$